Why Some City Hotels Charge Resort Fees or Surcharges and How to Avoid Them

 2. Check if an Award Stay Waives the Fees

 For certain chain hotels that can be booked with points, an award stay doesn't incur these fees.
+For example, World of Hyatt waives resort fees on free night awards for all loyalty program members, and resort fees are waived for Globalists on eligible rates as well as award nights.
 As always, double check with Reservations to ensure this is the case.

 .